auchenberg/kenneth.io/source/_posts/2015-03-12-remotedebug-one-year-later.md

 I think we can do better than adding the same keyboard shortcuts our DevTools.
 I still believe that if a browser vendor went all-in on cross-browser tooling, and did it well, that vendor would win most developers.

 Today, most developers, doesn't care about the runtime, but they DO care about the tooling.
-So if developers could use ONE tool, in-browser/editor/whatever, with all of their daily browsers, that would bring some real value on the table, instead of today where each vendor is forcing developers to learn each of their browser-specific tools.
+So if developers could use ONE tool, in-browser/editor/whatever, with all of their daily browsers, that would bring some real value on the table, instead of today where most vendors are forcing developers to learn each of their browser-specific tools.

 ## A common protocol is a "chicken or egg" problem